On this page:

 Application and proposal requirements vary according to each sponsor’s requirements.
 Please review and follow all requirements to maximize your chance for success.

-A full proposal provides an in-depth description of your proposed research, enabling the sponsor to assess the scientific merit and quality of the research.
+A full proposal provides an in-depth description of proposed research, enabling the sponsor to assess the scientific merit and quality of the research.
 It includes the common components of a research proposal.

 Letter of Intent

-Many sponsors prefer that you send a Letter of Intent (LOI) rather than a full grant proposal in the first stage of the application process.
-The LOI provides a brief summary of the project that allows the sponsor to quickly assess how well your proposed research fits with their goals and objectives.
+Many sponsors prefer a a Letter of Intent (LOI) rather than a full grant proposal in the first stage of the application process.
+The LOI provides a brief summary of the project that allows the sponsor to quickly assess how well proposed research fits with their goals and objectives.
 If there is a good match, they will ask for a full proposal.
 Most sponsors will not accept full proposals from applicants who did not express intent by the LOI deadline.
 It is usually at the LOI stage when the Sponsor finalizes their review process based on applications or registrations received.

 Letter of Support

-You are encouraged to contact appropriate faculty members and staff early in the process to receive advice on preparing and submitting your research proposal.
+Researchers are encouraged to contact appropriate faculty members and staff early in the process to receive advice on preparing and submitting your research proposal.
 Research Services is always a good resource for all research related queries.
 Even if we do not know the answer, we will consult with our colleagues to help you find answers and solutions.

 Institutional Strategic Awards

 If the proposal is for institutional level funding, infrastructure, network or consortium (e.g., CFI, CRC, BCKDF, WD, etc.), please contact Institutional Strategic Awards for help with proposal development.